 Preheat the oven to 350°F. Add the walnuts to a skillet and roast for 8-10 minutes, or until browned and fragrant.
 Allow to fully cool.

 Meanwhile, add the butter to a 2 qt saucepan over medium heat.
 Let the butter melt.
-Turn the heat to medium-low and continue to cook until the butter is browned, swirling often, about 6 minutes.
-Once deeply golden brown (with dark brown speckles running throughout), turn off the heat and let the butter cool for a couple of minutes.
+Turn the heat to medium-low and continue to cook until the butter is browned, swirling often, about 12 minutes (if the butter isn’t browning by then, turn the heat back up to medium and whisk often).
+Once golden brown (with amber speckles running throughout), turn off the heat and let the butter cool for a couple of minutes.

 Add the brown sugar, granulated sugar, honey, and browned butter to the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low speed to combine.
 Add the eggs, one at a time, mixing on medium to incorporate.
 Mix in the vanilla extract.

 In a separate bowl, whisk the flour, salt, and baking soda together.
 In two batches, mix the dry ingredients into the wet.
 Use a rubber spatula to scrape down the sides and bottom of the bowl as needed to ensure all of the ingredients are incorporated well.